Corey Shank, Ph.D.

 Dr. Shank’s research interests lie within both traditional and behavioral investments.
 His behavioral research focuses on how human elements such as core characteristics of individuals (like personality traits), peripheral physiological processes (such as hormonal activity), and central nervous system activity relate to financial decision making and performance.
 Additionally, his more traditional research topics focus on asset pricing and market efficiency.
 Dr. Shank’s research has been published in journals such as Review of Financial Economics, Review of Behavioral Finance, Journal of Economics and Human Biology, and Journal of Financial Markets and Portfolio Management.

-Dr. Shank enjoys the outdoors, traveling, animals, and athletics.
+Dr. Shank enjoys the outdoors, traveling, animals, and athletics and is an active volunteer at the Northwest Georgia Family Crisis Center.
 Prior to a career in academia, Dr. Shank pole vaulted in high school and college.
-In high school, he broke the freshman national record and Indiana state record.
-He was a 6 time Indiana State Champion and won a National Championship.
-Dr. Shank was ranked #2 on the IAAF World Junior rankings in 2007.
+In high school, he broke the freshman national record and the Indiana state record.
+He was a 6 time Indiana State Champion, won a high school National Championship, and was ranked #2 on the IAAF World Junior rankings in 2007.